manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 ## Introduction

 This lab shows how to create a single instance container database.
 It does not install the Oracle Database software.
-You can create a container database in the following modes.
+You can create container database in the following modes.

-- *Typical mode*
+- *Typical*
   Estimated Time: 20 mins

-- *Advanced mode*
+- *Advanced*
   Estimated Time: 30 mins

 ### Objective

-Create an additional Oracle Database using Oracle Database Configuration Assistant (Oracle DBCA).
+Create additional Oracle Databases with typical configuration and advanced configuration using Oracle Database Configuration Assistant (Oracle DBCA).

 ### Prerequisites

-This lab assumes you have:
+This lab assumes:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have a Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
+	- Lab: Create SSH Keys
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Setup Compute Instance
 	- Lab: Install Oracle Database